 This module is aimed at final semester nursing associate students.
 It focuses on the acquisition of knowledge and skills for promoting the delivery of high-quality person-focused care.
 The content will include: leadership and management; supporting learning and assessment in practice; research, development and innovation; policies and frameworks that support effective care.

 The information above reflects the currently intended course structure and module details.
 Updates may be made on an annual basis and revised details will be published through Programme Specifications ahead of each academic year.
 The regulations governing this course are available on our website.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.

-As an apprentice, you need to be employed for a minimum of 37.5 hours per week, see additional requirements below.
+As an apprentice on this programme, you need to be employed for a minimum of 37.5 hours per week, see additional requirements below.
 You will also need to have evidence of Right to Work in England for the duration of your course and endpoint assessment.

 Admission is subject to: